marcodluz/Reciply/README.md

 # Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these next steps.

 ## Prerequisites

 1. Install Git on your computer if you haven't already.
 You can download it from the official website: [https://git-scm.com/downloads](https://git-scm.com/downloads).
    > Alternatively you can install it using your system's terminal or command prompt, read more [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 2. Install Node.js and npm on your computer.
 You can download them from the official website: [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
    > Alternatively you can install it using your system's terminal or command prompt, read more [here](https://nodejs.org/en/download/package-manager).

 3. Install the Expo CLI by running the following command in your terminal or command prompt: `npm install -g expo-cli`